markuskreitzer/pyNBN/README.md

 # pyNBN
 An implementation of the Neuron By Neuron training algorithm (developed by B. Wilamowski), written in Python.

-Hoping to eventually submit to be merged with scikit sklearn.
+Hoping to eventually submit to be merged with scikit sklearn or pytorch as a nonlinear optimizer.